-The assessment tasks for this course require you to demonstrate your learning.
+The assessment tasks for this course are designed for you to demonstrate your learning.

-It is important to understand that information generated by GenAl tools, such as ChatGPT, Copilot, and DALL-E, may be unreliable, inaccurate, and incorrect.
-It is your responsibility to comply with the conditions for each assessment task summarised in the assessment description and that any use of GenAl tools is ethical and responsible and adheres to the assessment conditions.
+It is important to recognise that information generated by artificial intelligence tools, can sometimes be unreliable, inaccurate, and incorrect potentially hindering your learning and to achievement of the Learning Outcomes.

+You are responsible for complying with the conditions outlined for each assessment task as detailed in the assessment description.
+Any use artificial intelligence tools must be ethical, responsible and adhere to the assessment conditions.

-Use of GenAl tools that extends beyond the stated assessment conditions will be considered a breach of academic conduct, as per the Academic Integrity Policy (AB-69).
+Using artificial intelligence tools that go beyond the stated assessment conditions will be considered a breach of academic conduct, as per the Academic Integrity Policy (AB-69) - https://i.unisa.edu.au/policies-and-procedures/university-policies/academic/ab-69/